nicofirst1/MAMBRL/README.md

 ## Installation
 This project requires python>= 3.6
-Install the dependencies with
-`pip install -r requirements.txt`

-Moreover we are using a custom version of the PettingZoo library, in order to install it execute:
+We are using a custom version of the PettingZoo library, in order to install it execute:

 ```
-cd PettingZoo
+pip install PettingZoo
-python setup.py install
+pip install .

 ```
-If you wish to modify the library while coding use `python setup.py delvelop` instead.
+If you wish to modify the library while coding use `pip install . -e` instead.

 ## Training on colab